-Where: 4086 18th Street
+Address: 4086 18th Street

 Polk Gulch and The Tenderloin

-Where: 1723 Polk Street
+Address: 1723 Polk Street

-The only surviving gay bar in the dicey Tenderloin district, Aunt Charlie’s Lounge has been a safe haven for the queer community since the 1960s.
+The only surviving gay bar in the dicey Tenderloin district, Aunt Charlie’s Lounge has been a haven for the queer community since the 1960s.
 Passing through the tattered curtain and into the pink-lit space is like traveling back in time, particularly during Thursday night’s Tubesteak Connection.
 The disco-themed party features video screens playing vintage porn, walls decked out in silver tinsel, and LPs of Grace Jones hanging from the ceiling.
 It’s a great two-for-one deal — cheap drinks plus a queerstory lesson — both served with a smile.

-Where: 133 Turk Street
+Address: 133 Turk Street

 South of Market (SoMa)

 This cruisy kink-and-leather bar harkens back to the pre-Grindr era when people met each other in person.
-You’ll find a wide array of gay bachelors interested in such intimacy — particularly during Thursday’s underwear party, JUNK, and Friday’s STANK, when the bar holds a ripe pit contest.
+You’ll find an array of gay bachelors interested in such intimacy — particularly during Thursday’s underwear party, JUNK, and Friday’s STANK, when the bar holds a ripe pit contest.
 With cheap drinks, a back porch where anything goes, and a dance floor that can get pretty libidinous on the weekends, this all-are-welcome hot spot is a gay man’s carnal carnival.

-Where: 1347 Folsom Street
+Address: 1347 Folsom Street

 The Stud is so beloved by San Franciscans that when rising rents threatened to close the bar in 2016, a consortium of 18 nightlife and business professionals banded together to keep the party alive.
 It’s now the first worker-owned bar in the US.
-In over 50 years of operation, it has welcomed an impressive roster of queer celebs and top-tier drag queens to the stage (including SF’s mother of drag, Heklina), and continues to attract an array of people to its weekly events, which include karaoke, lesbian parties, and burlesque shows.
+In over 50 years of operation, it has welcomed an impressive roster of queer celebs and top-tier drag queens to the stage (including San Francisco’s mother of drag, Heklina), and continues to attract an array of people to its weekly events, which include karaoke, lesbian parties, and burlesque shows.

-Where: 399 9th Street
+Address: 399 9th Street

-Where: 2700 16th Street
+Address: 2700 16th Street

-Where: 6551 Telegraph Ave
+Address: 6551 Telegraph Ave